browserify/browserify/README.markdown

   --exports      Export these core objects, comma-separated list
                  with any of: require, process.
 If unspecified, the export behavior will be inferred.

-  --ignore, -i   Ignore a file
+  --ignore, -i   Exclude a file from the bundle --noparse, -n  Include a file, but don't walk its AST.
+File may also be a comma-seperated list.
   --alias, -a    Register an alias with a colon separator: "to:from"
                  Example: --alias 'jquery:jquery-browserify'
   --cache, -c    Turn on caching at $HOME/.config/browserling/cache.json or use